vygr/ChrysaLisp/docs/COMMS.md

 message body consists of a referenceable object, most often a String object.
 The header is like a postage stamp on the objects data.
 Large objects will have multiple message headers created, by the system, to break up the sending of the data into smaller packets.
-These packets are routed from the source CPU to the destination CPU and reconstructed at the destination into the original message before delivery into the target mailbox.
+These packets are routed from the source node to the destination node and reconstructed at the destination into the original message before delivery into the target mailbox.

 Individual message packets travel via parallel communication routes across the